What biochemical blood test is normal? table. Normal cholesterol value in women

 • infectious processes of acute and chronic type;

-• oncological and neoplastic neoplasms.
+• oncological and tumor neoplasms.

 If the criterion has an underestimated value, we are talking about states.